Happy in a swarm

 Budgerigars can only live out their complex social behavior in the company of their conspecifics: grooming each other's feathers, feeding, playing with each other, but also settling disputes.
 The sociable flock birds should therefore be kept at least in pairs, preferably in groups of four or more birds.
 A plastic bird or a human can never replace their missing conspecifics.
 In the wild, budgerigars live in large flocks with thousands of birds at times.
 As diurnal birds, budgerigars need a night's rest of at least ten hours.
 If necessary, you should therefore darken the aviary for this period.
 You can buy your budgies from an animal shelter, a reputable breeder or a pet store.
 We generally advise against buying them online.
 You cannot check where the animals come from, whether they are healthy and under what conditions they have lived.

-We recommend that you always check with your local animal shelter first to see if such birds are currently waiting for a new home there.
+We recommend that you always check with your local animal shelter first to see if such birds are currently waiting for a new home.
 You should choose breeders and pet shops carefully - with a critical eye on the conditions in which the animals are kept.
 The birds are often kept individually in cages that are far too small.
 The way in which the breeder or pet shop provides you with information will also tell you a lot.
 Were you given detailed and competent advice?

 The selection of birds